tamada/homebrew-tap/.template/README_template.md

 At first, execute `brew tap tamada/tap`, then ready to install the above tools.
 Then, type `brew install <formula>`.

-Or, execute `brew install tamada/tap/<formula>` command for installing the tool in your environment.
+Or run the `brew install tamada/tap/<formula>` command to install the tool in your environment.

 ## Available products
 {# spacing #}